GT-McDowell-Lab/PyCAC/docs/chapter5/restart.md

 Set the restart properties.

+make sure to explain which commands are irrevelant when boolean_restart is _t_

 When `boolean_restart` is _t_, the code reads information of the elements/nodes/atoms from the `cac_in.restart` file.
 Otherwise, the model is built from scratch and both `boolean_restart_refine` and `boolean_restart_group` become _f_.

 When `boolean_restart_refine` is _t_, some elements in the coarse-grained domain, if any, are refined to atomic scale.